-The mission of the Pearl River Valley Water Supply District ("District") is to operate and maintain the Ross Barnett Reservoir and surrounding District lands; to provide a water supply to the City of Jackson, flood mitigation when possible, recreational opportunities, multiple forest uses, and desirable communities; and to generate sufficient revenue to meet these goals without general funds from the Legislature.
-The District provides water and wastewater utilities to the residences and businesses on District property and provides law enforcement protection for the 50 District-operated recreational facilities, which include campgrounds, parks, boat launches, and fishing areas.
-In cooperation with the Mississippi Department of Wildlife, Fisheries, and Parks ("MDWFP"), the Reservoir Police Department ("RPD") provides law enforcement services for the District.
+The mission of the Pearl River Valley Water Supply District ("District") is to operate and maintain the Ross Barnett Reservoir and surrounding District lands; to provide a water supply to the City of Jackson, flood mitigation when possible, recreational opportunities, multiple forest uses, desirable communities; and to generate sufficient revenue to meet these goals without general fund appropriations from the Legislature.
+The District provides water and wastewater utilities to the residences and businesses on District property and provides law enforcement protection for the dozens of District-operated recreational facilities, which include campgrounds, parks, boat launches, and fishing areas.
+The Reservoir Police Department ("RPD") provides law enforcement services in the District, in conjunction with overlying jurisdictions.